 The most famous produce of Monnickendam is smoked fish.
-IN the 1960s and 1970s there were over 30 smokehouses.
-You can immediately smell the smoked mackeral and eel when you enter the little lakeside harbour.
+In the 1960s and 1970s, there were over 30 smokehouses.
+You can immediately smell the smoked mackerel and eel when you enter the little lakeside harbor.
+Delicious.

 But Monnickendam also has experienced darker days.
 In 1484 and again in 1513 terrible fires destroyed the town.
-In 1916 the dykes broke, and the seawater entered the city.
-Only the Big Church was kept dry, and all the farmers led their cattle into the church.
-In The 1960’s the town was expanded.
+In 1916 the dikes broke.
+Seawater flooded the city.
+Only the Big Church was kept dry.
+All the farmers led their cattle into the church.
+In the 1960’s the town was expanded.

 Cycling routes in Holland